paulovieira/aps/APS.md

     ./index.js start --tiles=/home/pvieira/mbtiles --tilePort=8001

-NOTE: tiles will be available from
+NOTE: with tilestream running, tiles will be available from

     http://localhost:8001/v2/MBTILES_FILENAME/{z}/{x}/{y}.png

 where "MBTILES_FILENAME" is the name of the mbtiles file

-We have to configure nginx (rewrite rule) to access the tiles from the outside with a pretty url.
+To access the tiles from the outside we have to configure nginx properly (a rewrite rule).
 That is, a request to

     http://clima.dev/tiles/v2/MBTILES_FILENAME/{z}/{x}/{y}.png

-should be obtained from
+should be proxyed to

     http://localhost:8001/v2/MBTILES_FILENAME/{z}/{x}/{y}.png

+## start the app with pm2

+start the main app:

+export NODE_ENV=dev
 pm2 start index.js --name "cirac.fc.ul.pt"

+start the tile server (we have to pass the arguments after "--"):

+pm2 start index.js --name "mbtiles" -- --tiles=/home/pvieira/mbtiles --tilePort=8001